martin-liu/m-angular-boilerplate/README.md

 ## Development
   * Run `grunt dev`, this will start a static server on http://localhost:8000, and also run watch tasks.
 You can run `grunt watch` only if the directory is already under a web server

+### Watch task
+  * JS: All of the coffee codes under `app/js/coffee/` will be compiled and concatenated to `app/app.js`
+  * CSS: The `app/css/less/build.less` will be compiled to `app/css/styles.css`, you can create other less files and use `@import` in `build.less`
+  * Config: All of the `.cson` files under `app/` will be compiled to corresponding `.json` files

+### Execution
+  * The application-entry is `app/index.html`, and all the urls should forward to it in web server internally
+  * The real execution order of coffeesrcipts is `app/js/coffee/config.coffee` -> `app/js/coffee/main.coffee` -> other coffees
+  * `app/js/coffee/config.coffee`
+      1. Load config files(routes.json, config.json, intro.json) and save to `Config` object
+      2. Create controlles based on routes.json, the created controllers will reference crossponding ViewModels to `$scope.vm`
+      3. Bootstrap angular
+  * `app/js/coffee/main.coffee`
+      1. Angular config for dependencies and global error handler
+      2. `$rootScope` binding

 ## Learn
 ### Directory Structure
 ```